maxmurdoch/flock/src/pages/products/trainee.md

   title: Flock is proud to work with the leading flight schools in the UK
 coverNote:
   bodyText: >-
     We're here to help.
-You can get your proof-of-insurance for your PfCO application emailed to you in seconds with the Flock Cover app.
+You can get your required proof-of-insurance document for your PfCO application emailed to you in seconds with the Flock Cover app.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link:
-    text: Learn how to get your Cover Note within the app →
+    text: Learn how to get your Cover Note in the app →
     to: /download
   smallText: >-
-    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and doesn't cost a penny.
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours without committing to anything in the long-term, or paying a penny.
   title: Applying for your PfCO?
 doINeedInsurance:
   title: ''